-The Controlled-Environment Lighting Laboratory (CELL) is a vertical farming research facility at Michigan State University focused on producing high-value specialty crops indoors.
+The Controlled-Environment Lighting Laboratory (CELL) is a vertical farming research facility at Michigan State University focused on the indoor production of high-value specialty crops.
 Dr. Erik Runkle in Horticulture developed CELL for:

 - Research on controlled-environment production of specialty food crops (such as leafy greens and herbs) and ornamentals (such as seedlings and cuttings);

 - Demonstration of indoor growing systems to inform growers and capture the interest of students and the public; and

 - Teaching applications for undergraduate students enrolled in relevant production courses in Horticulture at MSU.

 CELL is currently under construction (completion expected in April, 2017) and consists of two independently controlled and refrigerated growth rooms, each with 12 deep-flow hydroponic shelves.
 Sole-source lighting in CELL utilizes customized, state-of-the-art light-emitting diodes (LEDs) developed in collaboration with Osram and Osram Opto Semiconductors.
 Customized lighting software enables digital light control of individual shelves, allowing for temporal alternations of light quality and intensity.
 Research on dynamic lighting aims to produce crops with desired attributes through light-mediated regulation of extension growth and leaf size, leaf thickness (texture) and color, as well as taste and nutritional value of edibles.
 Future experiments using CELL will also address how light interacts with other environmental factors, such as temperature and carbon dioxide concentration, and cultural practices to regulate crop growth and development.